 which Karl directed and conducted

-Karl is a composer, percussionist, and multimedia/performance artist.
+Karl is a composer, percussionist, and dramaturg, and performance artist.

-He grew up in the Seattle area, went to the University of Michigan, and now lives in New York, where he completed his Masters Degree in Music Composition from the New School, working with Missy Mazzoli.
+He grew up in the Seattle area, went to the University of Michigan, and now lives in New York City, where he completed his Masters Degree in Music Composition at the Mannes School of Music with Missy Mazzoli.

 The coolest things (in his opinion) that he's done so far are:

 -Working as the assistant for Dramaturgy and Commissioning Programs at the Metropolitan Opera with Paul Cremo (where he is currently employed!).

 -Researching weird and wild stories in music history for Jad Abumrad of Radiolab.

 -Teaching percussion, drums, and songwriting at Sing Sing Correctional Facility and in New York City with the nonprofit Musicambia.

 -Performing the lead role of the Dictator in Meredith Monk's Quarry at the University of Michigan in February 2017, as well as in the upcoming revival.